Building a Better Team

 3. Include your teammates before making decisions.

 Strive for 100% inclusion.
-This doesn’t mean allowing for chaos or relying on decisions being made by a committee.
-Instead, ask for ideas and solutions.
-Give ample credit to those who contribute.
+This doesn’t mean allowing chaos or relying on committee decisions.
+Instead, ask for ideas and solutions and give ample credit to those who contribute.

 4. Carefully explain the rules of the game and follow them.

-You will lose your team’s respect if you make the rules for the team and then don’t personally follow them, which will affect your employee retention rates.
+If you make the rules for the team and then don’t personally follow them, you will lose your team’s respect, which will affect your employee retention rates.

 Try implementing a system such as “Unless I Hear Differently” (or UIHD) to keep things rolling smoothly and empower your team to make decisions using their intuition and logic.